 A category of terrific

 The fact of the matter is, among medical device brands, all products work well.
-Innovation and good products and service are simply something that is part of the doing business.
+Innovation and good products and services are simply something that is part of doing business.
 (See the work we did for Medtronic Heart Valves here.)

 Product performance, good service, and having the latest technology are operationally the function of all players in the medical device field.
 These are simply descriptors of the category and as such cannot be owned by anyone.

 1. Everyone else is doing it and 2.
 Many believe that talking about best is the only thing a medical device brand can say.

 Think of it this way.
 Only the market leader wins if everyone says the same thing.
 Not only does the market leader already say this, but they also get the added benefit of being the safest choice.
 You can’t go wrong for choosing the market leader.

 Believing that your brand should be about the best is forgetting the very prospects you want to sell to.